-Andrea Broggini, Chairman of the Board of Directors (right), Herbert Bolliger, Chief Executive Officer (left)
+Andrea Broggini, Chairman of the Board of Directors (left), Herbert Bolliger, Chief Executive Officer (right)

-With a volume of CHF 1'356.3 million (2014: CHF 1'640.9 million), investment remained at a very high level.
-Migros was therefore once again a key economic partner in Switzerland in 2015, helping to safeguard thousands of jobs.
+With a volume of CHF 1'663 million (2015: CHF 1'356 million), investments were at a very high level in 2016, once again making Migros a key economic partner in Switzerland and helping to safeguard thousands of jobs.

-Retail sales in the core business, i.e. the net sales of all Migros retail companies, decreased in nominal terms by 0.2% to CHF 22.996 billion (previous year: CHF 23.052 billion).
-The average price reduction of 2.7% and the currency effect had a negative impact on the result.
-However, adjusted for inflation and currency effects, growth of 3.4% was posted.
+Retail sales in the core business, i.e. the net sales of all Migros retail companies, increased slightly in nominal terms by 1.2% to CHF 23.269 billion (previous year: CHF 22.996 billion).
+Average inflation within Migros amounted to -0.9%.
+The effect of negative inflation on retail sales corresponded to approx. CHF 200 million.
+On an inflation-adjusted basis, growth was +2.1%.

-Migros Bank continued its stable performance in 2015; the inflow of savings deposits remained strong.
+Migros Bank continued its stable performance in 2016; the investment business was expanded further.

 The Engagement Migros development fund was set up in 2012 to supplement Migros Culture Percentage.
-With the fund, the companies from the strategic business units Commerce, Financial Services and Travel undertake to invest 10% of their dividends in supporting projects in the areas of culture, sustainable development, business and sport.
-A total of CHF 10.3 million was made available in 2015 (CHF 8.6 million spent).
+With the fund, the companies from the Strategic Business Units Commerce, Financial Services and Travel undertake to invest 10.0% of their dividends in supporting projects in the areas of culture, sustainable development, business and sport.
+A total of CHF 11 million was made available in 2016 (CHF 10 million spent).

-With the Christmas donation campaign, Migros customers showed their strong support for children in need in Switzerland.
-More than CHF 6 million was donated to four Swiss aid organisations.
+With the Christmas donation campaign, Migros customers showed their strong support for people in need in Switzerland.
+More than CHF 2.8 million in donations was raised, towards which Migros put an extra CHF 1 million.
+The funds were donated to four Swiss aid organisations.

 Surveys carried out in the reporting year showed that customer satisfaction is very high.
 Migros customers are very satisfied with the selection of products, range of services and value for money.

 The company's success is founded on a strategy oriented to the long term in the interests of all stakeholders.
-In keeping with the philosophy of its founder Gottlieb Duttweiler, it is centred on social responsibility and adheres to the ten principles of the UN Global Compact.
+In keeping with the philosophy of its founder Gottlieb Duttweiler, it is centred on social responsibility and adheres to the ten principles of the UN Global Compact, among other things.

 The healthy development of the Migros Group is based on its cooperative philosophy, its national and regional roots, and its commitment to serving the needs of its customers with professional passion and in a credible, performance-oriented and responsible way.